 Algebra and Combinatorics

-Combinatorics has been an increasingly important part of mathematics in latter half of the twentieth century.
-The proliferation of computer technology has only accelerated this trend, since combinatorics and discrete mathematics provide the foundations on which the theories and sractices of computation are based.
+Combinatorics has been an increasingly important part of mathematics in the latter half of the twentieth century.
+The proliferation of computer technology has only accelerated this trend, since combinatorics and discrete mathematics provide the foundations on which the theory and practice of computation is based.

-[ A&C Home ] [ Members ] [ Conferences ] [ Resources ] [ A&C Seminar ] [ Working Seminar in Algebra ]This page is maintained by Sarah Witherspoon.
+[ A&C Home ] [ Members ] [ Conferences ] [ Resources ] [ A&C Seminar ] [ Working Seminar in Algebra ]This page is maintained by Jens Forsgård and Sarah Witherspoon.